PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 When a fund raise capital call instruction, Clarius team can enter wire instructions under and add its [investors](./investor.md)

-### Entity Details of Wire Instruction
-- Bank Name
-    - Its mandatory and free form text input field.
-- ABA Routing Number
-    - It's a mandatory field.
-Only 9 digits allowed.
-Format of representation is: `xxx-xxx-xxx`
-- Account number
-    - It's a mandatory and Number input fiels.
-- Account Name
-    - It's a mandatory and free form text input field.
-- Beneficiary/Account Holder Address
-    - It's a mandatory and free form text input field.
-- Reference
-    - It is not editable.
-It is shown only in the browse page.
-    - It is shown hard coded line: `Always Reference Investor Name`
-- Intermediary Information
-    - It is a dropdown: `Yes` & `No`.
-Default `No` option is selected.
-- Intermediary Name (Registration)
-    - Applicable only when `Intermediary Information` is Yes.
-    - It is a mandatory and text input field.
-- Intermediary Account Number
-    - Applicable only when `Intermediary Information` is Yes.
-    - It is a mandatory and Number input field.
-- Intermediary Address
-    - Applicable only when `Intermediary Information` is Yes.
-    - It is a mandatory and text input field.
-- Intermediary Phone
-    - Applicable only when `Intermediary Information` is Yes.
-    - It is a mandatory and phone number input field.
-Format of representation is: `xxx-xxx-xxxx`

 ## Browse Current wire instruction

 ### System Rule
 - Any user can add wire instruction

 ### UX Rule
-- Shows sticky pencil icon in `Wire Instruction Details` header.
+- Shows sticky pencil icon in all header.
 - Wire Instructions details, when any new LP is added in fund and user opens the wire instruction tab, shows all wire instruction details field with `-`.
 - Shows `Add New Instruction` action button when wire instruction details are added for the LP.
 - Audit Information
-    - Shows pencil icon.
-On click, opens the add dialog where user can adds the audit information.
+    - On click of pencil icon, opens the add dialog where user can adds the audit information.
     - Columnns
         - Action
             - Table shows 3 actions: `Verbal Confirmation`, `Entry` & `Second Check`